L2000 Two-Step Soil Extraction Recommended for Hard to Extract Wet Clays

 Soils, such as wet clays, pose an extraction problem with most extraction solvents on the market today.
 If the extraction solvent cannot solvate the soil and remove the contaminant efficiently, an underestimation of the contaminant will occur.
 Dexsil has developed a "Two-Step Extraction Method" that allows difficult soils to be solvated efficiently for accurate and reliable results.
-In a recent study, the two-step method was used to extract PCB from lacustrine clay.
-When compared to a soxhlet extraction method, the 2-step method had an extraction efficiency of >78%.
+An on-site study using the two-step method to extract PCB from lacustrine clay demonstrated that when compared to a soxhlet extraction method, the 2-step method had an extraction efficiency of >78%.

 Also available in "Bulk Packs" of 200 tests.
 For information and pricing, please contact a Dexsil sales representative at firstname.lastname@example.org.